An update on EU legislative developments and their impact on the automotive sector

 Provisional countervailing duties on battery electric vehicles from China

-On 4 July 2024, the European Commission announced the introduction of provisional countervailing duties on imports of battery electric vehicles (BEVs) from China.
-The Commission found evidence that BEV value chains in China benefit from unfair subsidisation, which is causing a threat of economic injury to EU BEV producers.
+As of 30 October 2024, definitive countervailing duties are imposed on imports of battery electric vehicles (BEVs) from China.
+Following an anti-subsidy investigation, the European Commission found evidence that the BEV value chain in China benefits from unfair subsidisation, which threatens to cause economic injury to EU BEV producers.

-The provisional countervailing duties apply to all imports of new BEVs designed for the transport of nine persons or fewer, including the driver, excluding L6 and L7 vehicle categories and motorcycles, propelled solely by one or more electric motors, including those with an internal combustion range extender, falling under CN code ex 8703 80 10 and originating in the People's Republic of China.
+The countervailing duties apply to all imports of new BEVs designed for the transport of nine persons or less, including the driver, excluding vehicle categories L6 and L7 and motorcycles, propelled solely by one or more electric motors, including those with an internal combustion range extender, falling within CN code ex 8703 80 10 and originating in the People's Republic of China.

-The rate of the provisional countervailing duty varies.
-The individual duties for BEV producers range from 17.4% (BYD), 19.9% (Geely) to 37.6% (SAIC).
-BEV producers that cooperated with the European Commission's investigation but were not individually investigated are subject to a duty of 20.8%.
-Other BEV producers in China that did not cooperate with the Commission's investigation are subject to a duty of 37.6%.
+The rate of the countervailing duty varies.
+The individual duties for BEV producers range from 7.8% (Tesla) to 35.3% (SAIC).
+BEV producers that cooperated with the European Commission's investigation but were not individually investigated are subject to a duty of 20.7%.
+Other BEV producers in China that did not cooperate with the Commission's investigation are subject to a duty of 35.3%.

 EU Deforestation Regulation (EUDR)